Formative assessments, when used correctly and in context, can lead to increased engagement and improved outcomes for students.

 Teachers also reported greater professional satisfaction and increased student engagement in learning in classrooms where medium- and short-cycle formative assessment was used.
 These evaluations help both students and teachers understand their successes in the classroom and identify areas to improve.

-Methods for formative assessment can be as simple as asking students to volunteer to explain a new concept, or as complex as having students fill out a self-assessment to take stock of their writing or comprehension skills.
+Methods can be as simple as asking students to volunteer to explain a new concept, or as complex as having students fill out a self-assessment to take stock of their writing or comprehension skills.

 Formative Assessment Today